Cerebral Palsy Risk Factors Explained

 There are particular risks to women during pregnancy that are associated with cerebral palsy.
 Poor maternal nutrition, smoking or drinking alcohol during pregnancy can reduce the oxygen and nutrients flowing to the child’s developing brain.
 Contaminated foods or substances can lead to bacterial or viral infections in the fetus that can inflame the brain or nervous system.

-Exposure to dangerous toxins such as mercury can also increase risk of birth defects and cerebral palsy.
+Exposure to dangerous toxins such as mercury can also increase the risk of birth defects and cerebral palsy.
 Domestic violence can cause physical injuries that directly damage the child’s brain and prevent regular development during pregnancy.

 Maternal Infections